 6.2 The side, in which case the other pair will choose the right to be a server or receiver.

 With the service done with the foot, the ball will be in play to start each point and it will have the following characteristics:

-7.1 The server shall be placed behind the service line and, as appropriate, to the left or right of the imaginary extension of the central service line towards the back wall of his field.
+7.1 The server shall be placed behind the service line and, as appropriate, to the left or right of the imaginary extension of the central service line towards the back wall of its field.

-7.3 The qualified area for the proper bounce of the ball in the receiver side will be the area between the network, the center serving line, the line that goes from side to side of the court and the side glass and/or wall which close such perimeter.
+7.3 The qualified area for the proper bounce of the ball in the receiver side will be the area between the net, the center serving line, the line that goes from side to side of the court and the side glass and/or wall which close such perimeter.
 The lines on the floor are included in the Service box.

 Rule N° 8: Service Fault

 A service will be considered as incorrect – service fault – in the following cases:

 8.1 Touching the server with a foot in any area other than that defined as permitted in rule No. 7.1.

 8.2 When the server does not respect any of the specifications in Rule No. 7.

 8.3 When the ball touches the ground directly outside the corresponding area, which is the same area where the server must stop to serve (7.1)